If you have a pain management appointment with us, here is what to expect.

 Before your pain management appointment

-Our pain appointments are designed to understand the impact of your pain on you and your life, so we can identify how we may be able to support you.
+The focus of your first pain management appointments will be to understand your pain and the impact it has on you and your life.
+This helps our specialist clinical team to understand how we may be able to support you.

-A large part of our work supports people to reduce the impact of pain and to increase their ability to do things which matter to them.
+A key part of pain management is to find ways to reduce the impact of your pain and increase your ability to continue to do things you enjoy and which matter to you.

-- Have an up-to-date list of medications and your medical history to hand.
+- Have an up-to-date list of any medications you take and medical conditions you have.

-- Think about what you have stopped doing or limited due to your pain (this could be activities you do alone or with friends or loved ones)
+- Think about what you have stopped doing or are doing less because of your pain (this could be activities you do alone or with friends or loved ones).

-We’ll ask about your pain and may ask you to do some movements.
+We’ll ask questions about your pain and may ask you to do some movements.

-For some assessments we may move your body or press on areas of your body to understand how this impacts on your pain.
+In some cases we may ask your permission to move or press on areas of your body to understand how this impacts on your pain.

 Find your local serviceGot a question?